FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Experimental Results

 In the simulations, we examine the SGINs consisting of an LEO constellation and $N=40$ ground devices.
 The constellation follows the Starlink system, consisting of 24 orbital planes with 66 satellites in each orbit, while the ground devices are distributed across $M=8$ clusters.

-We conduct image classification tasks using the CIFAR-10 \cite{krizhevsky2009learning} and MNIST \cite{726791} datasets, employing the ResNet-18 architecture \cite{7780459}.
+Similar to previous works \cite{10436088,9982621,10121575,wei2025pipelining}, we conduct image classification tasks using the CIFAR-10 \cite{krizhevsky2009learning} and MNIST \cite{726791} datasets, employing the ResNet-18 architecture \cite{7780459}.
+Given that image classification is a key task in remote applications like remote sensing and healthcare, these datasets provide a relevant and practical basis for validating our proposed FedMeld.
 The CIFAR-10 dataset comprises 50,000 training samples and 10,000 testing samples across 10 categories, while MNIST contains 60,000 training samples and 10,000 testing samples with labels ranging from 0 to 9.
 Each client possesses an equal number of images, with distinct images allocated to each device.
 The computational capacity of each client is $h_j = 15.11$ TFLOPS.
 In each global round, 80\% of clients from each cluster are randomly selected to participate in the training process.
 Furthermore, we set $E = 5$ \cite{9759241} and $|\varsigma| = 64$ \cite{10415235}.
 The initial learning rate is determined using a grid search method \cite{10082940}.
 The maximum tolerable delay, $T_{\max}$, is 32 hours for CIFAR-10 and 20 hours for MNIST.
 Additional key wireless parameters are provided in Table \ref{tab:parameter_wireless} \cite{9978924}.

 We compare the proposed FedMeld with the following baseline algorithms.